Simulation Control#

 Transient simulations parameters#

-• time end: value of the time to end the transient simulation.
+• time end: value of the time at which the simulation ends.

 • time step: value of the time step.